keylimetoolbox/resque-kubernetes/README.md

 ### End to End Tests

 We don't run End to End (e2e) tests in the regular suite because they require a connection to a cluster.
-You can run these on your changes if you want to verify that the jobs are created correctly.
+You should run these on your changes to verify that the jobs are created correctly.

-This will use the default authentication on your system, which may is either the cluster the tests are running in (if you are doing that), your `kubclient` configuration, or your Google Default Application Credentials.
+This will use the default authentication on your system, which is either the cluster the tests are running in (if you are doing that), your `kubclient` configuration, or your Google Default Application Credentials.